 Edward, along with Jacob and Esme, were obtained by their previous owners through a now defunct rescue organization by a family that moved to Washington state hoping to keep horses on a rented property near their home.
 They soon discovered that the property flooded rather badly during the fall and winter months.
-With no other options available to them, these horses just had to live in the wet.
+With no other options available to them, these horses just had to live in the wet, muddy conditions.
 Thankfully, they were able to survive.
 Edward has been suffering from equine asthma for quite some time, resulting in severe weight loss that has left him quite emaciated.
 Untreated equine asthma can cause massive weight loss very quickly for two reasons: one, because overuse of respiratory muscles can burn a great number of calories and two, because they don’t eat or drink as much as they should because it’s hard to breathe and eat at the same time.
 Jacob and Esme looked better, but that was somewhat deceptive because they had large parasite loads, making their bellies look big.
 Their owner turned to SAFE for help after coming to the realization that caring for these three horses was more than they could handle.